Posts RSS Comments RSS 37 Posts and 56 Comments till now

 Having said that I know that I personally benefit from having books around.
 In some cases it just an easy way to quickly look something up.
 Most books have examples on how to use either a scripting addition or a vanilla AppleScript command.
 Having those examples makes it a lot easier for me to figure things out.

-This is, in my opinion, the best book still out there on AppleScript.
+Until Sal’s book came out this was my go-to book.
 Danny Goodman has been around about as long as the Mac and his knowledge as well as his writing style are unsurpassed.
 He lays out the basics of AppleScript first and gives tons of examples each time.
 He steps you through each of the examples and explains what each line is about and why it does what it does.
 I learn languages best by doing lots of examples and see what things do.
 This book excels at that.
+The big issue with the scripts in the book is that they have become dated and you may find that some don’t work anymore as AppleScript is always evolving.

 Many of the examples are short so you don’t get bogged down in code while trying to understand everything.
 It’s also a fantastic reference book.
 Whether you’re trying to find out what a list is or how to create a new folder all you have to do is look here.
-If you’re a beginning AppleScripter and you can only afford one book this is it.
-He hasn’t updated it in several years but the material is all still very relevant.
-Just watch out for example for things like “Scriptable Text Editor” since that was replaced long ago by Text Edit.
+If you can find a used or on-sale copy I still highly recommend it as a reference book and intro to scripting.

 AppleScript: The Missing Manual